kienstra/bootstrap-widget-styling/readme.md

 ## Description ##

-* Gives Bootstrap styles to Core widgets: "Categories," "Archives," "Pages," "Search," "Recent Posts," "Recent Comments," "Custom Menu," "Meta," and "Tag Cloud."
+* Gives Bootstrap styling to 9 Core widgets: Archives, Categories, Custom Menu, Meta, Pages, Recent Comments, Recent Posts, Search, and Tag Cloud.
 * Doesn't send any files to the browser, but you must have Bootstrap 3 or later.
-* Doesn't apply with "Archives" and "Categories" widgets with dropdowns.
+* Doesn't apply to Archives and Categories widgets with dropdowns.
 * Disable plugin for certain widget types, using "Settings" page.
-* Works with all widgets in the themes "DevDmBootstrap4" and "WP Bootstrap 4," and "WP Bootstrap Starter."
+* Works with all widgets in the themes "DevDmBootstrap4," "WP Bootstrap 4," and "WP Bootstrap Starter."
 * Works with all widgets except for Search on "DevDmBootstrap3," "BPT Bootstrap," and "BootstrapFast."
 * Doesn't work at all on "The Bootstrap," "Radiant," "Customizr," and "Inkzine."
 * No setup needed, unless you want to disable it for certain widgets.